 Everyone knows that they should be brushing and flossing daily.
 But many simply skip the flossing part for one reason or another.
 Flossing is so important, however.
 It can help to remove food that gets stuck between your teeth, while also helping to remove buildups of plaque between the teeth and along the gum line.
 Brushing will get most of this, certainly.
 It won’t be able to get it all, however.

-Our friend, Dr. Ben Kacos, an emergency dentist in Shreveport, adds that flossing, combined with a good brushing routine and the use of a good mouth wash will go a long way towards ensuring good oral health.
+Flossing, combined with a good brushing routine and the use of a good mouth wash will go a long way towards ensuring good oral health.

 Considering the Foods You Eat